GSA/challenges-and-prizes/_historical-challenges/the-blue-economy-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'THE CALL TO ACTION    Aquaculture, the farming of fish and other seafood, has great potential to contribute to food security, nutrition, and economic growth for the developing world.
+description: '<h4>THE CALL TO ACTION</h4>    <p>Aquaculture, the farming of fish and other seafood, has great potential to contribute to food security, nutrition, and economic growth for the developing world.
 It is currently the fastest growing animal food producing sector, and an increasing source of protein for human consumption.
 Most aquaculture occurs within the developing world.
 Despite its increasing importance, current aquaculture methods are neither sustainable nor scalable.
-The Blue Economy Challenge seeks to find ways to rethink aquaculture inputs, design, and products in way that meets human sustainability and development through long-term ecological sustainability.
-THE PROBLEM    Global demand for protein is anticipated to skyrocket in the coming decades.
+The Blue Economy Challenge seeks to find ways to rethink aquaculture inputs, design, and products in way that meets human sustainability and development through long-term ecological sustainability.</p><h4>THE PROBLEM</h4> <p>Global demand for protein is anticipated to skyrocket in the coming decades.
   Aquaculture has the potential to produce a significant proportion of the world’s nutrition.
 While fisheries globally are nearing the point of collapse, the worldwide demand for protein is expected to continue to grow rapidly, especially as large